June 16, 2026, 10:49 am | Read time: 4 minutes

-Remember the scene from the Disney-Pixar animated film “Finding Nemo” where the great white shark Bruce inhaled a single drop of surgeonfish Dory’s blood into his nostril?
+Do you remember the scene from the Disney-Pixar animated film “Finding Nemo” where the great white shark Bruce inhaled a single drop of Dory the surgeonfish’s blood into his nostril?
 The apex predator had the noble goal of becoming a vegetarian.
-Shortly afterward, however, his instincts took over, and the founder of the self-help group “Fish are friends, not food” tried to eat Marlin and Dory.
-But why do predators like sharks have nostrils when they don’t have lungs?
-And aren’t they known for being able to smell a trail of blood from over a kilometer away?
-PETBOOK editor Louisa Stoeffler explains how this is connected and why it actually works.
+However, shortly afterward, his instincts took over, and the founder of the self-help group “Fish are friends, not food” tried to eat Marlin and Dory.
+But why do predatory fish like sharks have nostrils when they don’t have lungs?
+And aren’t they also known for being able to smell a trail of blood from over a kilometer away?

 Why Shark Nostrils Work Differently

-The nasal opening–also called naris or olfactory pit–is a special organ of cartilaginous and bony fish.
+The nostril, also known as the naris or olfactory pit, is a special organ of cartilaginous and bony fish.
 It consists of the naris and the nasal cavities behind it.
 There is no connection to the mouth and throat, so they are not used for breathing.
 Instead, there is a unique olfactory organ that primarily processes chemical sensory impressions.

 Do Sharks Really Need to Keep Swimming Constantly to Avoid Suffocating?